 Note: ** The commemorative page that details P/O Lindsay’s last operation can be found here: AircrewRemembered.com/RGLindsay

-Roy’s father Sam Lindsay built up a successful race horse training and breeding business at Avondale and became quite wealthy during his lifetime.
-Sam is remembered as being a trusting and generous man, perhaps too generous and too trusting, qualities that were taken advantage of by some in the bloodstock and racing industry.
-In 1952 Sam Lindsay died at his home in Elm Street in 1952 at the comparatively young age of 62.
-His wife Ada remained at No. 18 for another year or so before selling and taking up residence in a smaller red brick house at 1137 New North Road in Mt.
+Roy’s father Sam Lindsay built up a successful racehorse training and breeding business at Avondale which made him quite wealthy during his lifetime.
+Sam is remembered as a trusting and generous man, perhaps too generous and too trusting, qualities that were sometimes taken advantage of by those in the bloodstock and racing industries.
+Sam Lindsay died at his home in Elm Street in 1952 at the comparatively young age of 62.
+His wife Ada remained at No. 18 for another year or so before selling and taking up residence in a small, red brick house at 1137, New North Road in Mt.
 Albert.
 Ada outlived Sam by another 25 years before she to passed away in 1977 at the age of 88.

 Royal George “Roy” Lindsay’s direct line of succession effectively ended with the death of his father however his memory and exploits with 104 Squadron RAF have never been forgotten by the RNZAF or the Williams household.
 Apart from being remembered on the Runny Meade Memorial in England, his name also appears on the Wigram Airforce Museum’s memorial wall, and is recorded in Errol W. Martyn’s book “For Your Tomorrow: Volume Three.”
 Indeed, Roy’s memory has now been significantly revived and enhanced in the Williams household since the return of Jean B. (Cartwright) Fitzpatick’s personal and precious mementos of a love once had, and lost.